toml-lang/toml-test/README.md

 Both encoders and decoders share valid tests, except an encoder accepts JSON and outputs TOML rather than the reverse.
 The TOML representations are read with a blessed decoder and is compared.
-Encoders have their own set of invalid tests in the invalid-encoder directory.
 The JSON given to a TOML encoder is in the same format as the JSON that a TOML decoder should output.

 Compatible with TOML version [v1.0.0][v1].